On Tightness of Tsaknakis-Spirakis Descent Methods for Approximate Nash Equilibria: Discussion

 \begin{enumerate} \item Analyze the dynamics of the descent procedure of the TS algorithm and provide stability analysis and smoothed analysis for worst cases. \end{enumerate}

-On both theoretical and experimental sides, we have no idea which kinds of \SPn s are easier to reach and which are not.
+On both theoretical and experimental sides, we have yet to determine which kinds of \SPn s are easier to reach and which are not.
 It is also noticeable that a minor perturbation on the initial point leads to a significant difference in the convergence.
-All these phenomena are owing to the atypical behaviour of the descent procedure.
-When we take these into consideration, the bound analysis becomes stability analysis and smoothed analysis. \begin{enumerate}[resume] \item Propose a benchmark for approximate \NE computing such that all existing polynomial-time algorithms have few advantages on the games it generated. \end{enumerate}

-There is a natural extension to our tight instance generator: Find a class of games rendering the performances of all existing polynomial-time algorithms unsatisfying.
-It is worth noting that the classic game generator GAMUT~\cite{GAMUT} is conquered by the TS algorithm~\cite{fearnley2015empirical}.
-I.e., on games generated by GAMUT, the TS algorithm always finds a solution with an approximation ratio far better than $0.3393$.
-Therefore, a new benchmark is required, and finding such a benchmark is of great significance to understanding the hardness of \NE computing.
+All these phenomena are owing to the atypical behavior of the descent procedure.
+When we take these into consideration, the bound analysis becomes stability analysis and smoothed analysis. \begin{enumerate}[resume] \item Propose a benchmark for approximate \NE computing such that most existing polynomial-time algorithms have few advantages on the generated games. \end{enumerate} There is a natural extension to our tight instance generator: Find a class of games rendering the performances of most existing polynomial-time algorithms unsatisfying.
+It is worth noting that the classic game generator GAMUT~\cite{GAMUT} is conquered by the TS algorithm~\cite{fearnley2015empirical}: On games generated by GAMUT, the TS algorithm always finds a solution with an approximation ratio far better than $0.3393$.
+Therefore, a new benchmark is required, which is of great significance to understanding the hardness of \NE computing.